Understanding Tokens: A Complete Guide

 Why tokens determine context limits

 Every model has a maximum context window — the total number of tokens it can hold in a single conversation, covering everything: system instructions, the full message history, any attached documents, and the model’s own response as it’s generated.
-Context windows currently range from roughly 128,000 tokens on smaller/older models up to 1 million or more tokens on the largest current models.
+Context windows currently range from roughly 128,000 tokens on smaller/older models up to 1 million or more tokens on the largest current models — see our context window reference chart for a full model-by-model breakdown.

 Once a conversation approaches that ceiling, something has to give — older messages get dropped, summarized, or the request fails outright.
 This is the real mechanical explanation for why a model can seem to “forget” the start of a long conversation, or fail partway through processing a large document: it’s a token-budget problem, not a memory problem in the human sense.
+Some applications handle this automatically by summarizing or dropping older turns as the limit approaches; others simply fail once the request exceeds the window, which is worth checking before you build something that depends on very long-running conversations.
 If you’ve ever had an AI assistant lose track of instructions you gave earlier in a long chat, this is almost always why.

 Practical ways to manage your token usage